Child Life Services

 The application process and deadline is determined by the Association of Child Life Professionals.

-Please use the common application form found on the Association of Child Life Professionals website and include all listed requirements per the application, along with your transcripts (unofficial will be accepted).
+Please use the common application form found on the Association of Child Life Professionals website and include all listed requirements per the application, along with 3 reference forms and your transcripts (unofficial will be accepted).

 Please send your completed application with all the requirements to Sarah Somers, MS, CCLS, CPST, 3rd floor Pediatrics at Lutheran Children's Hospital.
 If your application is incomplete, it will not be considered, all contents must be included in your packet.